kbventures/next-mtrade/README.md

 <!-- LEARNED -->

 ## What I have learned
-1. Settin up unit, intergration& e2e tests
+1. Authentication with next-auth
-2. Postgresql using a object relationnal maper Prisma.
+2. Psql, Postgresql
-3. Next.js advanced concept like Edge runtime
+3. Docker, docker-compose
-4. Typescript
+4. Creating Next.js Image
+5. Containerizing a next.js app and postgresl instance
-5. Internationalization with next-i18-next
+6. Internationalization with next-i18-next
-6. Authentication with next-auth

-## What issues have I faced and how I resolved them

-**Example:**

 <!-- ROADMAP -->

 ## Roadmap

-- [X] MVP
+  - [ ] Consolidation Of Trades screen
+  - [ ] Visual Analysis
+  - [ ] Automated testing: Unit, e2e and intergration tests
+  - [ ] Devops: Github actions linting and testing before introducing to production
+  - [ ] Utilizing email in the authentication process
-  - [ ]
+  - [ ] Password reset utilizing email
-  - [ ]
+  - [ ] Administrative access to database

 See the [open issues](https://github.com/kbventures/next-mtrade/issues) for a full list of proposed features (and known issues).